 - how to deal with post concussion syndrome

-- dealing with post concussive syndrome in school
+- should i work with post concussion syndrome

-- living with post concussion syndrome for a year
+- how to cope with post concussion syndrome